rofsdahl/cabin-control/README.md

 Use the file `config.h.sample` to create a configuration file `config.h` and insert:
 * WiFi connection properties
 * Google Apps Script ID (see below)
+* Zones:
+  * Format: {"Name", sensor address, {Nexa id, Nexa id}}
-* Zones (first zone must be the primary auto-zone)
+  * Note that the first zone must be the primary temperature zone
-  * name (Name, e.g "Livingroom" or "Outside")
-  * sensor address (8 bytes)
+  * Sensor address (8 bytes)
-    * Set 0 for manual zones without temperature sensor
+    * Set to 0 for manual zone without temperature sensor
     * Tip!
-Addresses of connected sensors can be acquired using the utility menu system, and will be printed to serial output - use Serial Monitor at 115000 baud.
+Addresses of connected sensors can be read using the utility menu system, and will be printed to serial output - use Serial Monitor at 115000 baud.
-  * id of power plug
+  * One or two Nexa power plugs can be configured per zone:
     * Nexa Self-Learning (System Nexa): 4 bytes id >= 0x00000200
     * Nexa Simple: 0x000000<H><U> (H=House, U=Unit)
-    * Heat-Link HE35: 0x000001<H><U> (H=House, U=Unit)
+    * Heat-Link HE35: 0x000001<H><U> (H=House, U=Unit) (e.g. A1 -> 0x1A1)

 ## Configuration of Google spreadsheet
 Create a Google spreadsheet with associated Apps Script: